FoldingAtHome/fah-node/README.md

 ### Folding@home account login

 Your F@H account is secured via the OAuth2 protocol.
-This the industry standard security protocol for "federated logins".
-It allows you to login to your F@H account using an account with Google or other OAuth2 provider.
+This is the industry standard security protocol for "federated logins".
+It allows you to log in to your F@H account using an account with Google or another OAuth2 provider.

 However, anyone who gains access to your OAuth2 account will have the ability to control your swarm.
 If this occurs, they will be able to perform